How to remove condensation inside a car

 Keep the windows open when you have hot food or drinks

-Sometimes it makes sense to eat inside your car, but the steam coming off your morning coffee and lunchtime pasty can humidify your car.
-If you’re not able to keep the windows open while you eat or drink, turn the air conditioning on to suck out that extra moisture – and remember to throw away any rubbish away as soon as possible.
+If you’re not able to keep the windows open while you eat or drink, turn the air conditioning on to suck out that extra moisture.

 Keep your car covered overnight

-If you keep your car in a garage, a lightweight, breathable cover could help keep condensation forming inside your car when parked.
-If you have a serious problem, you could use a dehumidifier or a low-powered heater to keep the air dry.
+If you keep your car in a garage, a lightweight, breathable cover could help prevent condensation inside your car when parked.
+If you have a serious moisture problem, you could use a dehumidifier or a low-powered heater to keep the air dry.

-If you’re storing a car for long periods, remember to take it for a drive regularly.
+If you’re keeping your car locked up for long periods, remember to take it for a drive regularly.
 This will keep everything ticking over and give it a blast of fresh air, as well as stopping your car battery from going flat.

 For more on keeping your car in a garage and the possible impact on your car insurance, see our overnight parking guide.

-It sounds simple, but keeping the windows ajar on hot days and closing them on wet days will help keep your car damp free.
+It sounds simple, but keeping the windows ajar on hot days and closing them on wet days will help keep your car dry.

 In the winter, you could turn on your air conditioning – even while the heating is on.
-The AC system draws the air from the inside of your car through an evaporator, which condenses moisture and drains it outside of the car.
+The AC system draws the air from the inside of your car through an evaporator, which condenses moisture and allows it to drain off outside.

 Keep your car windows clean

-Condensation sticks to dirt and grime.
-To stop condensation forming on your car windows overnight, keep the inside of your windscreen and windows sparkly and clean.
+Condensation sticks to dirt and grime, so keep the inside of your windscreen and windows clean.

 Watch out for leaks